CarlssonOscar/a-perspective-on-meditation/README.md

 5. Make sure the Enforce HTTPS box is checked
 6. Click save to publish

+ Here is a link to the finished website [A Perspective On Meditation](https://carlssonoscar.github.io/a-perspective-on-meditation/)

 # Credits

 The code which made the image on index.html and video on how.html responsive was found on [Stack Over Flow](https://stackoverflow.com/questions/42816324responsive-images-with-flex), it was later on modified to fit the site.